See the term sustainability | languaging & other keywords in our glossary

 - Many paradigms that sustain enduring habits are also sustained by processes of languaging.

-- For example, the term sustainable development emerged when the collapse of the Soviet Union made 'alternative' (as in 'Alternative Technology') a politically unthinkable term.
+- For example, the term sustainable development emerged when the collapse of the Soviet Union rendered the term 'alternative' (as in 'Alternative Technology') politically unthinkable.

 - Its primary context was how much regional or economic development the environment might be able withstand without disaster.